 Chief Operating Officer, Charity Navigator

-- Matthew Lippman brings to JED many years of risk management experience in the Pharmaceutical arena.
-Currently he serves as the Life Sciences Practice Leader at The B&G Group, and on JED’s Finance committee.
+Matthew Lippman brings to JED many years of risk management experience in the Pharmaceutical arena.
+Currently, he serves as the Life Sciences Practice Leader at HUB International, and on JED’s Finance committee.
 His experience in insuring manufacturers of antidepressants exposed him to the mental health challenges that our country is faced with and was compelled to get involved.
 Matthew joined JED’s board of directors in 2013, the same year he became a father.
 He is inspired by watching his son, Spencer, grow and conquer experiences that frighten him at first such as karate and swimming.
-He is a world traveler, avid yogi, and practices mindfulness.
+He is a world traveler, an avid yogi, and practices mindfulness.